-BCI's many educational achievements include major television documentaries, such as The Secret World of Bats, and award-winning exhibits that continue to reach millions of people each year.
-Its publications and audiovisual programs empower thousands of BCI members and collaborators to greatly extend the organization’s philosophy and mission.
+BCI now employs a staff of more than 30 biologists, educators and administrators, supported by members in some 60 countries.
+BCI’s educational achievements include major television documentaries, such as The Secret World of Bats, and award-winning exhibits that continue to reach millions of people each year.
+Its publications and audiovisual programs empower thousands of BCI members and partners to greatly extend the organization’s philosophy and mission.